DerekLii/Aura-Calculator/README.md

 Each annotator is expected to label an average of 102 unique quotes + 20 duplicate quotes per dataset, which results in a total of 122 transcripts taking 1 hour and 1 minute per dataset.

+In total, we have 814 instances and 144 duplicates, this means that we have 672 unique instances.

 ## Sensitive Content Disclaimer

 This dataset contains real NBA player statements, which may include emotionally charged or controversial remarks.